 - Easy to Make- The batter mixes up in just one large bowl with a whisk!

-- White Vinegar- Used with the baking soda to help the cake rise.
+- White Vinegar- We use this along with baking soda to help the cakes rise.

 - Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.